 Shutter Release Button

 Depending on what camera you have, you will often find a whole host of buttons on the back and top of the camera.
-Whilst all these will have a function and use, the most important one of all is the “shutter release” button at the top.
+All these will have a function and use but the most important one is the “shutter release” button at the top.

 Pressing this button half-way down often focuses on the subject that you are pointing at (unless you are using the “back focus” button).
 Pressing the button all the way down takes the picture.

 The other buttons on the camera will allow you to control various elements.
 These are things such as ISO, point of focus, white balance, shutter speed, aperture and many more.

 One of the most vital components of photography is the camera lens.
 Basic point and shoot cameras will come with a built-in lens that can not be changed.
 But even entry-level DSLRs will have an interchangeable lens to suit the shoot.